 - Conduct a final review – Next, hold a review session with key stakeholders to reflect on what happened in the project.
 This gives the team a chance to talk about what went well, where challenges came up, and any lessons learned along the way.

-- Archive project materials – Project materials, like documentation and files, should be organized and stored securely so you can retrieve them easily in the future.
+- Archive project materials – Organize and store project materials securely, like documentation and files, so you can retrieve them easily in the future.
 After all, you might need them again for similar projects, audits, or even training.

 - Close officially – Aside from stating it in documentation, you’ll also need psychological closure for the project.
 Celebrate the completion of the project, even if it’s as simple as saying thank you to team members and acknowledging their hard work!